 Malls used to be a hub for socialization and commerce in many American communities.
 They were where families would go shopping for school supplies before grabbing dinner and catching a movie.
-Teens would have their first jobs working retail there, and spend their Friday nights with friends.
+Teens would have their first jobs working retail there and spend their Friday nights with friends.
 A local mall was an economic boon.

-As e-commerce takes over a larger share of the retail market, many malls are closing down – 300 malls will close in the next 4 years and hundreds more will struggle, the windows shuttered, the doors locked, the building abandoned.
+As e-commerce takes over a larger share of the retail market, many malls are closing down – 300 malls will close in the next 4 years and hundreds more will struggle, the windows shuttered, the doors locked, and the building abandoned.
 This sends a negative signal that the economy of the area is suffering.
 It also attracts criminal elements, who can squat in and vandalize these empty buildings without much interest from local law enforcement.

 These giant spaces need to be revitalized in order to spur investment in the local economy and combat the sub/urban blight associated with the closing of a mall.